noir-lang/docs/docs/getting_started/02_breakdown.md

 y = "2"
 ```

-When the command `nargo prove my_proof` is executed, two processes happen:
+When the command `nargo prove` is executed, two processes happen:

 1. Noir creates a proof that `x` which holds the value of `1` and `y` which holds the value of `2`
    is not equal.
 This not equal constraint is due to the line `assert(x != y)`.

-2. Noir creates and stores the proof of this statement in the _proofs_ directory and names the proof
+2. Noir creates and stores the proof of this statement in the _proofs_ directory in a file called <your-project>.proof.
+So if your project is named "private_voting" (defined in the project Nargo.toml), the proof will be saved at `./proofs/private_voitng.proof`.
-   file _my_proof_.
 Opening this file will display the proof in hex format.

 #### Arrays of Structs